williams-cs/parsecco/README.md

 ## Documentation

-This is auto-generated documentation from the [TSDoc](https://tsdoc.org) comments that preface every function.
+We provide auto-generated [TSDoc](https://tsdoc.org) documentation from the comments that preface every function.
 I was a little OCD about this-- every function should be well documented.
 If you find issues with the documentation, please open an issue.

 [TSDoc documentation can be found here](https://williams-cs.github.io/parsecco/)